sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 ## Acknowledgments

-We'd like to thank Ankur Handa, *TBD*, and *TBD* for their help with editing and proofreading this post.
+We'd like to thank Ankur Handa, Jonathan Tremblay, and Stan Birchfield for their help with editing and proofreading this post.

 We'd also like to thank our DREAM coauthors and collaborators --- particularly, [Jonathan Tremblay](https://research.nvidia.com/person/jonathan-tremblay) and [Stan Birchfield](https://research.nvidia.com/person/stan-birchfield) -- without whom this work would not have been possible.
 (Teamwork makes the DREAM work!)